-Contact Person: Ms Crosbie, HT Science
+Contact Person: Mr Moore, HT Science (relieving)

 The study of Marine and Aquaculture Technology develops the capacity of students to design, produce, evaluate, use and sustainably manage marine and water-related environments.

 Students study a core and option modules.
 There are 48 option modules organised into seven focus areas covering broad aspects of marine and aquaculture technology.